alisinabh/resume/README.md

  - Elixir (Rewrote many things and many new things)
  - Docker (Containerization of application)
  - Kubernetes (Cloud orchestrator)
+ - Ceph (Distributed storage for containers in kubernetes)
  - Debian (For the stability)
  - Windows server 2012, 2016 and 2019 (Legacy applications)
  - Zabbix (Monitoring)